swaldman/c3p0/README.md

 You can then open in your browser `out/doc/docroot.dest/index.html`

+### Building c3p0-loom

+Because c3p0 currently builds under Java 11, but c3p0-loom requires Java 21, c3p0 loom is a
+[separate project](https://github.com/swaldman/c3p0-loom).
+It is a parallel mill project.
+The instructions above apply (except `c3p0-loom` does not have independent documentation to build).

 ### License

 c3p0 is licensed under [LGPL v.2.1](LICENSE-LGPL) or [EPL v.1.0](LICENSE-EPL), at your option.
 You may also